Denver Car Accident Attorneys

 - Chest injuries.

-Remember that even minor injuries can result in medical costs, missed work, and pain and suffering, so don’t think you have no chance for recovery just because you didn’t break a bone or suffer a concussion.
+Remember that even minor injuries for car accident victims can result in medical costs, missed work, emotional distress, and pain and suffering, so don’t think you have no chance for recovery just because you didn’t break a bone or suffer a concussion.
 If you have contusions (bruises), lacerations (cuts), or burns that require medical attention or prevent you from working, you can seek compensation.
 The same is true for whiplash, which may require ongoing chiropractic care, physical therapy, medication, and more.

 Injuries that require surgical intervention are certainly eligible for compensation, as are broken bones, spinal cord injuries, traumatic brain injuries, and anything that causes lasting damage or requires ongoing care.
 You should also know that damages can go beyond physical injuries to include psychological injuries.